-Medical schools (and the universities of which they are a part) must have a process to make sure that only those medical students who are fit to practise as doctors are permitted to graduate with a primary medical qualification.
-Medical students who do not meet the outcomes for graduates or who are not fit to practise must not be allowed to graduate with a medical degree or continue on a medical
+Medical schools (and the universities of which they are a part) must have a process to make sure that only those medical students who are fit to practise as doctors

-- R2.18 programme.
-Universities must make sure that their regulations allow compliance by medical schools with GMC requirements with respect to primary medical qualifications.
-Medical schools must investigate and take action when there are concerns about the fitness to practise of medical students, in line with GMC guidance.
-Doctors in training who do not satisfactorily complete a programme for provisionally registered doctors must not be signed off to apply for full registration with the GMC. - R2.19 Organisations must have systems to make sure that education and training comply with all relevant legislation. - R2.20 Organisations must make sure that recruitment, selection and appointment of learners and educators are open, fair and transparent.
+- R2.19 Organisations must have systems to make sure that education and training comply with all relevant legislation. - R2.20 Organisations must make sure that recruitment, selection and appointment of learners and educators are open, fair and transparent.